EBIO5460Fall2025/class-materials/10_2_sampling_distribution.md

     ## [1] 0.95616

-which is pretty close to the desired coverage of 0.95 and is indeed a bit conservative since it is greater than 0.95 (i.e. our procedure produces a 95.6% confidence interval).
+which is pretty close to the desired coverage of 0.95 and is indeed a bit conservative since it’s greater than 0.95 (i.e. our procedure produces a 95.6% confidence interval, which is bit wider than a 95% confidence interval).
 Let’s see the first 100 of these intervals compared to the true pathogen prevalence (in blue):

 ``` r
 nd <- 100 #number of intervals to draw